 - Organize things into sections.
-You don’t need a ton of pages, you need a few pages with several well thought sections.
+You don’t need a ton of pages, you need a few pages with several well-thought sections.

 - Keep it simple.
 1-2 fonts, 2-3 colors, and images are a plus.

-- Keep in mind that their are other factors.
+- Keep in mind that there are other factors.
 Load times affect Google organic ranking, so you want to keep it minimal on the media content.
 SEO needs to be done for each page and keeping a good structure makes your site easier to crawl.
 There is much more but I will leave that for another topic.